MaybeCarter/plex-wiki/README.md

 Click `I accept the invitation`.

-You'll be greeted with the Account Sign in page.
+You'll be greeted with the "Account Sign in" page.
 If you already have a Plex account, just sign in.
 Otherwise, you can select one of the "Continue with..." options to use a single sign on, or you can press the dark grey `sign up with email` text under the `Sign In` button.

 > Make sure whatever method you use uses the same email that I sent the invite to.
 If you used `Continue with Apple` and chose to hide your email, I need the obfuscated email address (it'll be something like seniors_reprint_00@icloud.com or spender_pet.0o@icloud.com), not your actual iCloud email address.